xinglinznz/MiniChatbot/README.md

                           |
                     LocalStorage (chat history)

+---
-## Detailed Workflow
+### Detailed Workflow
-Frontend captures user input and calls /send-text API.
+Frontend captures user input and sends it to the /send-text API.
-Backend forwards input to Dialogflow and retrieves response.
+Backend forwards the input to Dialogflow and retrieves the response.
-Frontend displays chatbot’s reply and stores history in LocalStorage.
+Frontend displays the chatbot’s reply and stores the conversation history in LocalStorage.

-## How to Run
+### How to Run
 1. Clone the Repository
 git clone https://github.com/xinglinznz/MiniChatbot.git
 cd mini-chatbot